 Electronics

 As I said in the packing post, clothing is only half of our luggage.
-Rest of the space goes to meds, toiletries, accessories, but mostly to electronics.
-This is Pedja’s department and he is to be blamed for our overflowing inventory of electronics.
+The rest of the space is allocated to essentials like meds, toiletries, and accessories, with a significant portion dedicated to electronics.
+This is Pedja’s department, and he is to be blamed for our overflowing inventory of electronics.
 Here is what we ended up carrying:

 – 3 laptops

-– 2 eReaders- Kindles Paperwhite (1 waterproof and 1 w/free 3g)
+– 2 eReaders- Kindle Paperwhite (1 waterproof and 1 w/free 3g)

 – 2 tablets – iPad and Kindle Fire (kids edition)